CodingItWrong/codingitwrong.com/_posts/2017-08-14-how-xp-made-me-a-better-person.md

 title: How XP Made Me a Better Person
 ---

-> If the “method” label is to be attached to XP/agile, it should be in terms of a method for producing better developers rather than a method for producing better software.
-Better software comes from, and only from, *better people.*
+> “If the “method” label is to be attached to XP/agile, it should be in terms of a method for producing better developers rather than a method for producing better software.
+Better software comes from, and only from, *better people.”*

 David West wrote the above in [_Object Thinking_][object-thinking] (emphasis mine).
 From the context, it seems that when he uses the phrase "better people" he means it simply as a synonym for "better developers."
 But it seems like it would also be a great phrase to capture something Kent Beck emphasized in [_Extreme Programming Explained_][xp-explained]: